solliancenet/microsoft-postgres-docs-project/labs/02_whats_new_postgres16.md

         ON d.department_id = e.department_id;
 ```

-In the execution plan, you should notice the use of a `Parallel Hash Full Join`.
-In previous versions of PostgreSQL, you would see a regular `Hash Full Join`.
+- In the execution plan, you should notice the use of a `Parallel Hash Full Join`.

+TODO

+- In previous versions of PostgreSQL, you would see a regular `Hash Full Join`.

 ### Task 3: Allow aggregate functions string_agg() and array_agg() to be parallelized